Kufra District

-Kufra, Kufrah or Kofra (الكفرة DIN), also spelled Cufra in Italian, is the largest district of Libya and the second largest such district in Africa.
+Kufra, Kufrah or Kofra (الكفرة DIN), also spelled Cufra in Italian, is the largest district of Libya and the second-largest African administrative division.
 It is slightly smaller than the country of Turkmenistan.
 Its capital is Al Jawf, one of the oases in Kufra basin.
 There is a very large oil refinery near the capital.
 In the late 15th century, Leo Africanus reported an oasis in the land of the Berdoa, visited by a caravan coming from Awjila.
 It is possible that this oasis in question was either the Al Jawf or the Taiserbo oasis, and on early modern maps, the Al Kufra region was often labelled as Berdoa based on this report.

 History

 The name Kufra is derived from the Arabic word kufr (كُفْر), which means "cover" or "concealment."
 Kufra did not fall under the dominion of either the Arabs or the Ottomans and was owned by the Arab Bedouin tribe of the Zuwayya only in the mid-19th century, and eventually by the Italians by the 1930s.
 In 1931, during the campaign of Cyrenaica, General Rodolfo Graziani easily conquered Kufra, considered a strategic region, leading about 3,000 infantry and artillery personnel, supported by about twenty bombers.